kiwicopple/paul.copplest.one/docs/blog/nimbus-tech-2019-04.md

 #### Crew App

-An app for our crew to check in & out of their shifts, see their payslips, apply for leave, and chat to all their colleagues, and track attendance bonuses.
+An app for our crew to check in & out of their shifts, see their payslips, apply for leave, chat to their colleagues, and track attendance bonuses.
 It's also for our "on the ground" managers to monitor the staff from anywhere and make quick changes whenever there are problems.

 #### Customer App
 An app that allows our customers to see when cleaners, temp staff, and contractors are arriving and leaving, book new services (ad-hoc cleaning, event support, pest control etc), chat to Nimbus staff and managers, and pay their invoices.

 #### HQ

-_"HQ"_ is a web admin interface that allows our team to manage everything and quickly fix any operational problems (when it comes to people, there are always problems).
+__"HQ"__ is a web admin interface that allows our team to manage everything and quickly fix any operational problems (when it comes to people, there are always problems).
 This includes reassigning workers each day, seeing an overview of the schedule for the month, seeing who is late, and all the usual account set up.

 !["HQ", our internal admin interface](/img/web-hq.png)
 <small>"HQ", our internal admin interface</small>